Updated:February28,2024 Here at NHG, we know you love pretty blooms that are easy to plant,…

 Does planting bulbs mean you’ll be left with bare soil after they are in the ground or containers?
 Not at all!
 Remember how we recommend maximizing your garden real estate through layering?
 Well, don’t forget the seasonal color companions for your bulbs.
 Once you’ve planted your bulbs at the proper depth, you’ll have room to over-plant them with seasonal annuals like pansies, violas, Iceland poppies, curled parsley, and salad greens.
 Top off your container gardens in the same manner.

-Need help creating unique and beautiful bulbs combinations?
-Come see us and the experts at North Haven Gardens will help you choose the best varieties.
+Need help creating unique and beautiful bulbs combinations for your spring garden?
+Don’t stress, just come see us and the experts at North Haven Gardens will help you choose the best varieties.
 Don’t wait too long though, popular varieties sell quickly in the fall!